zhiyingfang2022/llm-d/docs/proposals/llm-d.md

 ### Use Production Stack

-production-stack is the easiest way to deploy vLLM onto Kubernetes. llm-d intends to work closely with the production-stack team to find common components and patterns to integrate, especially around prefix cache configuration.
+production-stack is the easiest way to deploy vLLM on Kubernetes. llm-d intends to work closely with the production-stack team to find common components and patterns to integrate, especially around prefix cache configuration.